When Should You Reject a Delivery of Meat? (6 Critical Tips)

 Meat that has gone bad will be mushy and have lost its elasticity.
 The texture can be soft and squishy, and the meat may even break apart easily.
 Tacky, sticky, or moist foods should be avoided.

-Visually inspect the meat, and if it has the wrong consistency, you should reject food service delivery.
+Visually inspect the meat, and if it has the wrong consistency, you should be when to reject delivery of meat from food service delivery.

 "Meat, poultry, and egg products are particularly vulnerable to microbiological hazards because their moisture, pH levels, and high protein content provide ideal environments for the growth of bacteria."